Michigan rap: Eminem

-Marshall "Eminem" Mathers is an influential artist in the world of hip-hop who came from humble roots.
-His father left him and his mother at an early age, leaving his family to move between multiple public housing systems in Kansas City, Missouri and Detroit.
-He dropped out of high school and regularly worked, wrote, and performed to make a living.
-His career grew, but it was not enough to pay the bills until his EP "Slim Shady" landed him in Dr. Dre's eyes, who tracked him down and mentored him.

-Eminem started to star in 8 Mile, about a young Detroit rapper attempting to break into the music world in his harsh neighborhood.
-The movie played his song "Lose Yourself" which became popular because of its narrative of only having "one shot" at something.
-Eminem has been a prolific personality because of their controversial lyrics and career, especially in his song "We As Americans" in Encore.
+Marshall "Eminem" Mathers is an influential artist in the world of hip-hop.
+He dropped out of high school and worked, wrote, and performed to make a living.
+His EP "Slim Shady" came out in 1999 and led to work with Dr. Dre's eyes, who mentored him.
+He starred in 8 Mile, as a young Detroit rapper attempting to break into the music world.
+The movie featured his song "Lose Yourself" which won a Grammy.

-Although he is a controversial figure, Eminem's journey is a powerful story and a testament to the power of his unique voice and talent in music.

 Big Sean

-Sean Micheal Leonard Anderson, known as "Big Sean," is a rapper born on March 25, 1988, in Santa Monica, California.
-When he was three years old, his family moved to Detroit.
-When Big Sean was in high school, he participated in rap battles organized by local hip-hop stations.

-After high school, he was in an interview with 102.7 FM and Kanye West in 2005, where he demonstrated his freestyle skills.
-Big Sean later signed with the music label G.O.O.D Music by Kanye West in 2007.
-Even though he was on West's label, it did not bring instant success to Big Sean.
-He released his first mixtape Finally Famous: The Mixtape that same year, which contained the local hit song "Getcha Some".

-After releasing several mixtapes from 2007 to 2011, Big Sean released his debut album, Finally Famous in 2011, which peaked at number three on the Billboard 200.
-Three of his subsequent albums — Dark Sky Paradise (2015), I Decided (2017) and Detroit (2020) — have debuted atop the chart.
+Sean Micheal Leonard Anderson, known as "Big Sean," was born in 1988 in Santa Monica, California.
+When he was three, his family moved to Detroit.
+After high school, he was in an interview with 102.7 FM and Kanye West in 2005, where he showcased his freestyle skills.
+Big Sean later signed with the music label G.O.O.D Music in 2007.
+He released his first mixtape Finally Famous: The Mixtape that same year, which contained the local hit song "Getcha Some."
+In 2011 Big Sean released his debut album, Finally Famous, which peaked at number three on the Billboard 200.
+Three of his subsequent albums — Dark Sky Paradise (2015), I Decided (2017) and Detroit (2020) — had strong debuts.
 He parted ways with GOOD Music in 2021.